kevinz1194/Heart-Continuous-Score/README.md

 Updated 8/11/2023: Accounts for NT-proBNP, new French-CRS score.

+Updated 10/14/2023: Updated notes on Harrell's c, also draws an AUC curve.
 Updated 8/22/2023: Added MCS components to Table 1, added c-index calculations for US-CRS model with hemodynamics.

 Updated 8/25/2023: IABP, durable and perc LVAD variables added.